hpshelton/hpshelton.github.io/_posts/2017/2017-03-11-you-cant-fly-a-plane-at-30000-feet-on.md

 - theology
 ---
 <blockquote>You can't fly a plane at 30,000 feet on post-modern philosophies.</blockquote>

- — Os Guinness, "The Journey: a Thinking Person's Quest for Meaning"
+<p>— Os Guinness, "The Journey: a Thinking Person's Quest for Meaning"</p>